Atrial fibrillation can be dangerous from a fast heart rate and a higher stroke risk

 The fastest and most effective way to convert AF back to a normal heart rhythm is to jolt the heart with an electric shock.
 Electrical cardioversion sounds shocking, even drastic, but since it uses only a small, brief pulse of DC current, it is really quite safe — and since patients are sedated, it's only mildly uncomfortable.
 Electrical cardioversion is most likely to succeed when used soon after the onset of AF.
 To prevent stroke, nearly all patients who have been in AF for more than 48 hours should have three to four weeks of anticoagulation (see below) prior to cardioversion, and nearly all benefit from at least four weeks of anticoagulation after the procedure.
 Anticoagulation should be continued indefinitely in patients at moderate to high risk of stroke, even if they maintain a normal rhythm.

 Drugs can also be used to convert patients from AF to a normal rhythm, and long-term medication may be needed to preserve a normal rhythm after successful electrical or pharmacological cardioversion; long-term anticoagulation is also generally necessary.
 The choice of medication is tricky, and anti-arrhythmic medications can have severe side effects, even including serious arrhythmias.
 As a result, while primary care physicians often manage rate control, rhythm control is best guided by cardiologists.
 Amiodarone is frequently the drug of choice.
-Dronedarone is a similar but more expensive medication; although it once appeared safer, serious side effects have been reported.
 Other specialized drugs that may be useful include sotalol, flecainide, and propafenone.
 Some carefully selected patients with recurrent bouts of AF can take a single dose of flecainide or propafenone on their own (the "pill-in-the-pocket" approach) to convert AF as soon as they notice the irregular heartbeat of AF.

-Cardiologists don't give up easily, and they have developed a new treatment for patients who do not respond to electrical or pharmacologic cardioversion and continue to have symptoms from AF despite rate control.
+Today cardiologists often recommend restoring a regular heart beat with radiofrequency ablation.
 The idea is to destroy a tiny amount of tissue in or near the heart to stop it from sending out the abnormal electrical signals that trigger AF.
 First, patients undergo sophisticated testing to detect and map the offending tissue.
 Next, doctors thread a tiny catheter, or tube, through a blood vessel in the groin up into the heart.
 When the tip of the catheter is up against the offending tissue, which is usually in or near the pulmonary veins, a radiofrequency electrical current is passed through the catheter to destroy, or ablate, the target.
-Radiofrequency ablation is a relatively new and tricky procedure that is only available at specialized cardiac centers.
-Short-term results have been promising, but relapses of AF mount over the years; more research is needed.
-And doctors continue to develop additional treatments for patients who need more help; examples include approaches that involve pacemakers and even surgery (the Cox maze and "mini-maze" operations).

 Most patients with AF feel fine once their heart rate is controlled.
 But their well-being is deceptive, since they are still at risk for stroke.
 The risk is particularly high in older patients, in patients with hypertension, and especially in patients with previous strokes or heart valve disease, particularly an artificial valve or narrowing of the mitral valve (mitral stenosis).